Student Testing and Assessment

 Communication Skills

-Students applying for admission to the Institute of Professional Educator Development must satisfy the Wisconsin Department of Public Instruction requirement for Communication Skills as defined in PI 34.01 (9) by meeting one of the following requirements:
+Students applying for admission to the Institute of Professional Educator Development must satisfy the Wisconsin Department of Public Instruction requirement for Communication Skills as defined in PI 34.021(1)(a) by meeting one of the following requirements:

-The Praxis Core Academic Skills for Educators must be taken and all three sections (Reading, Writing, and Mathematics) must be passed prior to applying for admission to the program.
+If taken as the designated assessment of communication skills, all three sections (Reading, Writing, and Mathematics) of the Praxis CORE Academic Skills for Educators exam must be passed prior to applying for admission to the program.
 It is recommended that students register for the exam at least two months ahead of the desired test date.
-IPED must have an Official Score Report in order to process applications for admission; without an Official Score Report, your application for admission will be returned to you and you will have to wait to apply until the next open enrollment period.
+Teahcer Education must have an Official Score Report in order to process applications for admission; without an Official Score Report, your application for admission will be returned to you and you will have to wait to apply until the next open enrollment period.

-When registering for Praxis Core, use the UW-Parkside four digit code of 1860 to ensure a timely delivery of the Official Score Report to IPED.
+When registering for Praxis CORE, use the UW-Parkside four digit code of 1860 to ensure a timely delivery of the Official Score Report to Teacher Education.
 It is the student's responsibility to ensure that the program has a copy of the test results.
 Please note it is the student's responsibility to keep their copy of the original score report; the program will not archive score reports.

 NOTE: The Praxis CORE Academic Skills for Educators assessment is NOT the same as the Praxis I exam.
 Praxis I is no longer accepted by the Wisconsin Department of Public Instruction after August 31, 2014.